rusticstuff/simdutf8/README.md

 [simdjson](https://github.com/simdjson/simdjson).
 Originally ported to Rust by the developers of [simd-json.rs](https://simd-json.rs).

 ## Disclaimer
-This software should be considered alpha quality and should not (yet) be used in production though it has been tested with sample data as well as a fuzzer and there are no known bugs.
+This software should be considered alpha quality and should not (yet) be used in production, though it has been tested with sample data as well as a fuzzer and there are no known bugs.
 It will be tested more rigorously before the first production release.